vircadia/vircadia-docs-sphinx/docs/source/create/entities/primitive-painting-set-tutorial.md

 # Tutorial: Build a Painting Set

-There are different ways to create games and experiences in High Fidelity.
+There are different ways to create games and experiences in Project Athena.
 In this tutorial, we'll cover how to make a pixel-like painting set to allow users to "paint" pictures on a canvas made out of "pixels" that are box entities.

 **On This Page:**